Protection Against Marijuana Cultivation Charges

-At Shazam Kianpour & Associates, P.C., in Denver, we practice drug, criminal and traffic law exclusively.
+At Shazam Kianpour & Associates, P.C., in Denver, we practice exclusively in drug cases and other criminal cases.
 We have both the skill and the resources to defend your rights aggressively.
 Get a free consultation about your cultivation of marijuana or any other marijuana-related case by calling 720-407-2582.

 Answers To Colorado Cultivation Questions